-The following response to the question has been copied from 24 Minutes, the last volume of The Myers/Benton Chronicles and the reflections of the protagonist, 77-year-old William “Billy” Benton, reflections prompted by his attendance at an ill-fated Clinton victory party that had been planned for the evening following the election.
-Benton is the only man in attendance, and among the women who are there, anger and determined militancy are in ascendency …
+The following has been copied from 24 Minutes–the last volume of The Myers/Benton Chronicles–and are the reflections of the protagonist, 77-year-old William “Billy” Benton.
+His reflections have been prompted by his attendance at an ill-fated Clinton victory party planned for the evening following the Presidential Election of November 8, 2016.
+Benton is the only man in attendance, and among the women who are there, anger and determined militancy are in ascendency.
+Benton observes …

 There are moments when the campaign is rehashed with understandable outrage at James Comey, the conservative media, the millions of dollars of free advertising provided to the Republican Ticket by ratings-hungry cable news networks, the Russians, and the failure of Democratic Party elites to understand and respond to the electorate, many of whom were the children and grandchildren of blue collar Americans who thought of FDR as a god.
 I offer little more than affirmatory grunts and smiles to the lively conversations swirling around me, but I find myself thinking that Van Jones’ assessment last evening was spot on: whitelash was the factor that had the greatest impact on the outcome.
 And if the Dems had been wise enough to understand its importance, what kind of campaign could they have waged to win the hearts and minds of the millions of Americans who may have voted, not for ideological or economic reasons, but solely because they were horrified at the prospect of losing their status of white privilege and saw Trump as their only savior?